NeValetik/Moldova-inc/README.md

 > [!TIP]
 > How to play:

-> Turn your head of and chill on the ways of wine ocean :wine_glass:
+> Turn your head off and chill on the waves of wine ocean :wine_glass: